OSGConnect/OUTDATED-tutorial-fsurf/README.md

 Adding test lines from NAMD

-## NAMD tutorial files
+##  Fsurf tutorial files

 It is easiest to start with the `tutorial` command.
 In the command prompt, type

-	 $ tutorial namd # Copies input and script files to the directory tutorial-namd.
+     $ tutorial fsurf            # Copies input image file

-This will create a directory `tutorial-namd`.
-Inside the directory, you will see the following files
+This will create a directory `tutorial-fsurf`.
+Inside the directory you will see the following file:

-	namd_run.submit            # Condor job submission script file. namd_run.sh                # Job execution script file.
-	ubq_gbis_eq.conf           # Input configuration for NAMD.
-	ubq.pdb                    # Input pdb file for NAMD. ubq.psf                    # Input file for NAMD.
+     test_defaced.mgz              # Input brain MRI file
-	par_all27_prot_lipid.inp   # Parameter file for NAMD.

-Here, `namd_run.submit` and `namd_run.sh` are the script files related to job submission and the other files are required by the NAMD software.
-The details regarding the preparation of input files for NAMD is available external website for NAMD at UIUC.
+Here, `test_defaced.mgz` is the brain MRI file.